 Integrations and extras

 Both ConvertKit and MailChimp offer a generous amount of integrations, and allow you to set up APIs.
 But there is one that goes that little bit extra.

 ConvertKit have close to 90 integrations to a whole range of tools and applications, including all the big names – Wix, WordPress, Shopify, Stripe and so on.
 They also have integrations with Zapier, letting you connect to even more apps.
 However, they don’t really offer integrations with any major CRMs, which is a little baffling for an email marketing tool.

 It is pretty hard to beat MailChimp at the integration game, though.
 There are almost too many to keep track of (I lost count at 180).
-But you can bet that all your biggest CRM, ecommerce, CMS/web builder, lead capture and social tools will be in there.
-And Zapier, of course.
+But you can bet that all your biggest providers for CRM, ecommerce (including Shopify), CMS/web builder, lead capture and social tools will be in there.